wonohkim/datasciencecoursera/README.md

-Readme Firle for Getting and Cleaning Data Project 2
+Readme File for Tidy Data
 ===================
 ## Coursera Getting and Cleaning Data Project 2
 ### By Wonoh Kim, 11/23/2014